swaptacular/swpt_stomp/swpt-certificates.rst

     ensures that the stated key usage is consistent with the purposes listed in the "Extended Key Usage" extension.

-  - *Extended Key Usage* extension, marked as "non-critical", with its allowed purposes including ``clientAuth`` and ``serverAuth``.
+  - *Extended Key Usage* extension, marked as "non-critical", with allowed purposes ``clientAuth`` and ``serverAuth``.
 This ensures that the certificate can be used for client and server authentication.

-  - *Subject Key Identifier* extension, marked as "non-critical", specifying the SHA-1 hash of the server's public key as key identifier.
+  - *Subject Key Identifier* extension, marked as "non-critical", specifying the SHA-1 hash of the server public key as key identifier.
 This provides a means to quickly identify the set of certificates containing a particular public key.

-  - *Authority Key Identifier* extension, marked as "non-critical", specifying the SHA-1 hash of the issuer's public key as key identifier.
+  - *Authority Key Identifier* extension, marked as "non-critical", specifying the SHA-1 hash of the root certificate's public key as key identifier.
 This provides a means of identifying the public key corresponding to the private key used to sign the certificate.

 peer certificates
-  Peer certificates are issued to peers nodes, so that peers can prove their identity before your servers.
+  Peer certificates are issued to peers nodes, so that peers can prove their identity.
 A peer certificate is issued for each peer node.
-Peer certificates MUST be signed using the node's root certificate.
+Peer certificates MUST be signed with the private key used for signing the node's root certificate.
 The expiration date of peer certificates SHOULD be set very far in the future (after 500 years for example).

   Peer certificates MUST include the following standard certificate
   extensions: